superrrk/CodePath-TIP102/README.md

-# TIP CodePath 102 – Practice Problems
+# TIP102 CodePath – Practice Problems

-This repo is for my own practice while going through the CodePath 102 course.
+This repo is for my own practice while going through the CodePath TIP102 course.
 It includes my solutions to problem sets and coding exercises.

 ## How it's organized